 Buildings in 3D!

-I recently figured out there's a fantastic addon to Blender which can import buildings from Openstreetmap data.
-The result is that you can visualize a real city, or augment it with your own 3D additions.
+I recently figured out there’s a fantastic addon to Blender which can import buildings from Openstreetmap data.
+The result is that you can render a real city, or edit it to your will, with all the goodies that Blender 3D has.
+Neat!
 The possibilities are endless.

 - download the importer script